ArcTrooper210/alltheguides_arc/docs/guides/translations.md

 ???+ warning "FTB Quests 1.21+"
 	Translating lang files and previewing them all while in-game is now possible.
 I may or may not adjust this page to include that method, as it would a slight rewrite of this guide.

+???+ question "Don't know how to work GitHub?"
+	Follow [these steps](#another-optional-way) to download the quest language file and then you can start translating it.

+	After you're done ask a staff member in the [Discord](https://discord.com/invite/allthemods) and they can help you get your translations submitted and put into the main pack!

 ## Important!

 There is ***no*** set or forced timeline for translations. *Work on them at your own pace!* PR them however you want, either as whole chapters, sections of chapters, or even the whole thing if you want. **We are incredibly grateful for any contributions you make!**